 Based on our experience crafting exit plans and facilitating M&A transactions for more than 125 agencies (sell-side and buy-side representation), here are 12 elements of earn-outs and what we believe are best practices when designing and negotiating terms and provisions.

 1. Performance Metrics

-When designing and negotiating the performance metrics to track for the earnout, the metrics should be selected so both the seller and buyer win when the benchmarks are achieved.
+When designing and negotiating the performance metrics to track for earn-outs, the metrics should be selected so both the seller and buyer win when the benchmarks are achieved.
 In most situations, sellers prefer the scorecard be based on top-line performance such as Adjusted Gross Income (Total Revenue minus media and outside services purchased), while buyers prefer to track and reward for achieving bottom-line results such as Net Income or EBITDA.
 In some situations, the rewards for the deferred payments may be based on retaining specific clients, continued employment, or other non-financial metrics.

 Try to keep the performance metrics to one or two benchmarks and avoid situations where it’s all or nothing for crossing thresholds.
 This can be accomplished by having linear or scaled earnings metrics.

 2. Interim Payments

 Sellers, of course, do not want to wait until the end of an earn-out period to get all their money, so most agreements include cash at closing plus interim payments made annually or quarterly.
 The interim payments may have strings attached to help safeguard the buyer.
 At the end of the earn-out period when the total purchase price is determined, the final or “true-up” payment is equal to the calculated purchase price minus the cash at closing and minus the interim payments.